 According to voice interface specialist, Timothy Turtle, voice search grew from zero to 10% of overall search volume globally in 2015.
 He also concluded that the increase was the equivalent of 50 billion searches per month.

 Most big businesses know the importance of organic search and have successfully incorporated SEO into their marketing strategy.
 However, new technology is already beginning to influence the landscape of SEO as voice search changes the way we look for information online.
+So much so that research from Google suggests that 75% of users say they now use voice search more on their mobile devices more often because of new voice technology.

 While voice search still has a long way to go to match traditional text-based search queries, it’s an important time for marketing professionals to optimise their SEO strategy and be at a level playing field with their competitors.